 You and the girls and women around you, including your daughters and those of your friends, are barred from doing major things while males are not whether you feel for yourself or them or not.
 It is textbook sex discrimination.
 Some perceive it as mandated or excused by scripture but it is sex discrimination nevertheless.

 That some do not want to speak is not surprising since speaking in front of people is one of life’s top fears—and since women were discriminated against as children in such churches, many were never encouraged or trained to speak, unlike their youth-group male friends.
-Many women were trained as a child that God forbids them from speaking, whether they remember the specific training or not.
+Many women were trained as a child (see this book) that God forbids them from speaking, whether they remember the specific training or not.

 And a common coping mechanism is to tell yourself that you do not want or need what is kept from you and to avoid thinking about what could have been.